Arqit Quantum Inc. (ARQQ) Reveals an Earnings Mystery

-Arqit Quantum Inc. (NASDAQ:ARQQ) went up by 46.87% from its latest closing price compared to the recent 1-year high of $41.46.
-The company’s stock price has collected 82.85% of gains in the last five trading sessions.
+Arqit Quantum Inc. (NASDAQ:ARQQ) went down by -10.32% from its latest closing price compared to the recent 1-year high of $41.46.
+The company’s stock price has collected 52.42% of gains in the last five trading sessions.
 The Wall Street Journal reported on 04/18/22 that British Cybersecurity Startup Overstates Its Prospects, Critics Say

 Is It Worth Investing in Arqit Quantum Inc. (NASDAQ :ARQQ) Right Now?